ory/examples-archive/README.md

 Passport.js) are built on open standards such as OAuth 2.0.
 If you do not write applications in NodeJS you will be able to find SDKs with similar functionality in other languages.

-Please note that the code is making use of some [ES6 features](oauth2.jade), such as arrow functions, as well as async/await.
+Please note that the code is making use of some [ES6 features](https://github.com/rse/es6-features/) including [Jade templates](oauth2.jade), such as arrow functions, as well as async/await.
 Additionally, don't be fooled by ~100 Lines of Code.
 We packed everything in one file so you have a better time navigating the source code.
 The most interesting files will be the ones contained in the `routes` directory.
 All other files are either boilerplate ExpressJS or HTML views, with minimal changes to the ExpressJS middleware